Last updated 15 April 2019

 If the UK leaves the EU without a deal, the rules will change.

-Travellers who are going to the EU from the UK in the next couple of weeks are advised to:
+Travellers who are going to the EU from the UK as we approach the 31 October deadline are advised to:

 - check with the embassy of the country where they plan to visit to make sure they are aware of what type of visa, if any, may be needed